zhy0216/cryptbak/README.md

    - Only encrypts new or modified files
    - Removes files from backup that no longer exist in source
    - Updates metadata
+   - Stores encrypted files in the `content` directory using MD5 hash of original paths as filenames

 2. **Decryption Mode**:
    - Reads metadata from the encrypted folder
-   - Decrypts all files to the target folder
+   - First creates all directory structures according to metadata
+   - Retrieves encrypted files from `content` directory and decrypts them to their original locations
    - Recreates the original directory structure, including empty directories

 3. **Metadata**: